benwzj/benwzj.github.io/_posts/2023-10-17-react-effect.md

 date: 2023-10-17
 tags: React Hook
 category: React
+toc:
+  - name: What are Effects
+  - name: What is `useEffect`
+  - name: Using `useEffect`
+  - name: FQA
 ---

 Some components need to stay connected to the **network**, some **browser API**, or a **third-party library** while they are displayed on the page.
 These systems aren’t controlled by React, so they are called external.